svaderia/svaderia.github.io/_posts/dsa/2024-06-17-segment-trees.md

 Again the default contructor of the change needs to return an $identity$ element for the mapping.

-`combine` method return a new `segment_change` which applies teh current change, followed by the new change.
+`combine` method return a new `segment_change` which applies the current change, followed by the new change.

 ```cpp
 struct segment_change {